If you want to know about the best restaurants in Merida, then look no further. These are the absolute best spots in town for local eats.

 Parque Santa Ana

-This was one of my late night spots on my most recent trip to Merida.
+Top choice for late-night eats when you’re in Merida.
 I absolutely loved coming here for dinner and most of the stalls are open until at least midnight and slightly later on Friday and Saturday nights.
 There are several different stalls and most serve up the same food.

-For breakfast and lunch you’ll find cochinita pibil, lechon, and soups.
+For breakfast and lunch you’ll find cochinita pibil, lechón, and soups.
 For lunch and dinner you’ll get turkey, salbutes, panuchos and even some places doing papadzules.

+It is without a doubt one of the best places for cheap eats in Merida.
 The stalls that I loved most were Loncheria Rany, El Castillo, and El Negrito Gil.

 Calle 57 #501